Submitting Jobs Without a Shared File System: HTCondor’s File Transfer Mechanism

 During transfer, if any of the following three similar types of errors occur, the job is put on hold as the error occurs.

-If the file cannot be opened on the submit machine, for example because the system is out of inodes.
+If the file cannot be opened on the access point, for example because the system is out of inodes.

-If the file cannot be written on the submit machine, for example because the permissions do not permit it.
+If the file cannot be written on the access point, for example because the permissions do not permit it.

-If the write of the file on the submit machine fails, for example because the system is out of disk space.
+If the write of the file on the access point fails, for example because the system is out of disk space.

-Instead of file transfer that goes only between the submit machine and the execute machine, HTCondor has the ability to transfer files from a location specified by a URL for a job’s input file, or from the execute machine to a location specified by a URL for a job’s output file(s).
-This capability requires administrative set up, as described in the Setting Up for Special Environments section.
+Instead of file transfer that goes only between the access point and the execute machine, HTCondor has the ability to transfer files from a location specified by a URL for a job’s input file, or from the execute machine to a location specified by a URL for a job’s output file(s).
+This capability requires administrative set up, as described in the Additional kinds of file and credential transfer section.

-The transfer of an input file is restricted to vanilla and vm universe jobs only.
+URL file transfers work in most HTCondor job universes, but not grid, local or scheduler.
 HTCondor’s file transfer mechanism must be enabled.
 Therefore, the submit description file for the job will define both should_transfer_files and when_to_transfer_output .
 In addition, the URL for any files specified with a URL are given in the transfer_input_files command.
 An example portion of the submit description file for a job that has a single file specified with a URL:

 should_transfer_files = YES when_to_transfer_output = ON_EXIT transfer_input_files = http://www.full.url/path/to/filename